Lithuanian State Border Guard Service: 1990s

+2000s and later

 Lithuania became a member of the European Union on 1 May 2004 and of the Schengen Area on 21 December 2007.
 The Lithuanian border with Kaliningrad Oblast (Russia) and Belarus became the external border of the EU and the Schengen Area.
 The passport control on the Latvian and Polish borders was eliminated while the checks on the Russian and Belarusian borders was strengthened.

+In 2021, during the Belarus–European Union border crisis, Lithuania experienced a large influx of illegal migrants trying to enter the country.
+Illegal migration from Belarus forced the Lithuanian government to declare a state-level "extraordinary situation" (similar but weaker legal regime than the state of emergency) in July 2021 to enable the border guards better protect the border.
+In August 2021, the State Border Guard Service presented a project of the proposed barrier for the entire Belarus–Lithuania border which would be 4 m high and would use multiple layers of the Concertina wire.
+The Lithuanian parliament approved it as a matter of urgency.
+Meanwhile, by the end of July, EU Frontex deployed 100 officers, 30 patrol cars and 2 helicopters to support the border protection.

+In 2024, taking into account the lessons from the Russian invasion of Ukraine, the government decided to equip the border guards with the heavy weapons.

 Structure

 Districts

 VSAT is divided into the following districts: